Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 ### Cloud-mode events (server side)

+Cloud-mode handles events that have data stored or calculated in the Database.
+These events send data that is not necessarily available to the User in the browser.
+This method can capture information that would otherwise be inaccessible due to add block, for example.

 | Event Name         | Description                           |
 |--------------------|---------------------------------------|
 | Email Sent         | Email was sent successfully           |